terraform-ibm-modules/terraform-ibm-observability/examples/sysdig-downtime-alert/README.md

 | trigger_time        | Threshold of time for status to stabilize until alert is fired.  | number       | n/a     | yes      |
 | pct                 | Below of this percentage of downtime the alert will be triggered.| number       | 100     | no       |

-## To Create

-terraform apply -var-file="input.tfvars"

-## To Destroy

-terraform destroy -var-file="input.tfvars"

 ## Note

 All optional fields are given value `null` in varaible.tf file.
 User can configure the same by overwriting with appropriate values.

+## Usage

+To create an infrastructure run the following command

+  `terraform apply -var-file="input.tfvars"`

+Similarly to remove an infrastructure run the following command

+   `terraform destroy -var-file="input.tfvars"`